HippasusSurd/gh-action-handle-web-changelog-generation/README.md

 # gh-action-handle-web-changelog-generation

-Handles creating a changelog via LLM for web PRs
+Handles automatically creating a changelog using AI for web PRs

 ## Overview